+Status Operational

+Туре Availability-based

+Financial Close March 2007

 Date Operational In stages from January - May 2009

 Date of Concession Expiry March 2039

 Design and Build Contractor Ogilvie Construction Limited

 FM Contractor Amey Business Services Limited

 Senior Funding Bank funding provided by Bank of Scotland PLC

 Client Clackmannanshire Council

+Interest held 100 per cent.

+Residual Value Interest No

+Investment Volume £77 million

-Coventry Schools, UK
+Coventry Schools, UK Description

-Development of a new school and leisure centre in Coventry, UK
+Development of of a new school and leisure centre in Coventry, UK 20,000000000 -

-BBGI SCA is the sole sponsor in Coventry Education Partnership, a Project Entity which contracted to design, finance and construct new school and community facilities - with a 30-year concession for operation and maintenance - by the Coventry City Council.
+BBGI SCA is the sole sponsor in Coventry Education Partnership, a Project Entity which contracted to design, finance and construct new school and community facilities - with a 30year concession for operation and maintenance - by the Coventry City Council.
 The new Caludon Castle School and Community College provides 1,500 pupils with state-of-the-art facilities designed to encourage, motivate and support present and future teaching and learning aspirations.
-In addition to the main educational assets, the new complex also comprises a sports and leisure centre, incorporating a 25 metre four-lane swimming pool, fitness suite, dance and drama studios, gymnasium, external all-weather sports stadium/arena with running track, four multi-purpose playing courts, two football and one rugby playing fields (and a large community library equipped with IT facilities as well as a children's day care centre).
+In addition to the main educational assets, the new complex also comprises a sports and leisure centre, incorporating a 25 metre four-lane swimming pool, fitness suite, dance and drama studios, gymnasium, external all-weather sports stadium/arena with running track, four multipurpose playing courts, two football and one rugby playing fields (and a large community library equipped with IT facilities as well as a children's day care centre).
 Bank funding was procured for this project.

+Status Operational

+Туре Availability-based

+Financial Close December 2004

 Date Operational In stages from March 2006 to June 2009

 Date of Concession Expiry December 2034

 Design and Build Contractor Galliford Try Construction Limited

 FM Contractor Integral UK Limited (formerly Staveley Industries Plc)

-Senior Funding Bank funding provided by Sumitomo Mitsui Banking

-Corporation Europe Limited
+Senior Funding Bank funding provided by Sumitomo Mitsui Banking Corporation Europe Limited

 Client The Council of the City of Coventry

+Interest held 100 per cent.

+Residual Value Interest No

+Investment Volume £27 million

-East Down Colleges, UK
+East Down Colleges, UK Description